 To many this is blasphemous, I know.
 However, artificially introducing fire into the backcountry is as risky and insane an act as any.
 Unless you’re standing at death’s door, there are no legitimate reasons to have a campfire in the backcountry.

 Resist all of your learned habits that camping = campfires.

-This is outdated thinking and not commensurate with the world we currently live in.
+This way of thinking is outdated and not commensurate with the world in which we currently live.

 Don’t build one.
 Don’t do it.
 Period.

 But what about all of those beautiful moody and nostalgia-inducing photos I see on Instagram of people sitting by their campfire on a granite ledge, next to an alpine lake, or at the beach?